One day, it’s 10 minutes. The next, it’s 30 or 50.

-Make sure the employee handbook spells out the expectations about work hours and arriving on time and remind employees of those expectations on a regular basis, such as in staff meetings.
-Also, make sure the rules are enforced consistently across all employees—or you could be accused of favoritism or unfair treatment.
+Make sure your employee handbook spells out the expectations about work hours and arriving on time and remind employees of those expectations on a regular basis, such as in staff meetings.
+Also, make sure the time expectations are enforced consistently across all employees—or you could be accused of favoritism or unfair treatment.

-Having an established way to track lateness—such as using a time clock—can help ensure that consistency.
+Having an established process for time tracking—such as using a time clock— will help ensure consistency.

 Require phone calls.

 Make it a requirement that employees who are more than 15 minutes late must call into the office.
 Employees are less likely to show up late if they know they have to discuss it with someone.

 Institute penalties for being late to work.

 Depending on your workplace culture and Federal and state employment laws, you may want to create penalties for employees who show up late to work more than, say, once per month.
 If you’re wondering how to write up an employee for being late, start with a warning letter or email.
 But if that doesn’t work, you might require them to make up for missed work time at the end of their shifts.